Spa Steam Room Q & A

 Be aware that:

 When you enter or exit a sauna or steam room make sure the door is fully closed.
 The warmest part of a sauna is diagonally opposite the stove.
 The higher benches are the warmest.
 The sauna controls should only be adjusted by spa personnel.
 Contact lenses and glasses should not be worn in the sauna.
-The sauna is intended to be dry heat, it should not be so dry that it is uncomfortable to nose and throat.
+The sauna is intended to be a dry heat, it should not be so dry that it is uncomfortable to nose and throat.

 How often should I use a steam room or Sauna?

-You should, check with your doctor to see what is best for you.
+You should check with your doctor to see what is best for you.
 However, a general rule of thumb for a person in excellent health is 3 times a week for 20 minutes.
 You may need to work up to this, and you should always listen to your own body, adhering to all precautions above.